AleksandrVinnik/Dating_Application_A-B_Tests/README.md

 - Data visualization to illustrate group differences.
 - Hypothesis formulation and statistical tests (t-test, chi-squared).
 - Clear, data-driven conclusions on the effectiveness of the new matching algorithm.

-The analysis is based on a dataset provided by [Karpov.Courses](https://karpov.courses/analytics) and demonstrates a practical approach to applying A/B testing methodologies in digital product optimization.